heygrady/blog/apps/blog-app/src/pages/posts/2017-07-17-announcing-fetch-actions.md

 ## How does fetch-actions work?
 In the same way that redux is concerned with managing the application state (with actions and reducers), fetch-actions is concerned with managing the fetch *request lifecycle*.
 In the sequence above, the `fetch` call is far more complex than it seems. *One does not simply call fetch.*

 Without fetch-actions, you will need to find a way to generate API queries from actions, transform the results, and dispatch the data into your app's reducers.
-This lifecycle can be cleanly separated into it's functional parts instead of embedding it within your middleware.
+This lifecycle can be cleanly separated into its functional parts instead of embedding it within your middleware.

 Let's dig into the process a little bit further to see how fetch-actions helps you manage your API calls.

-1. Your `fecthAction` function (we'll create that below) receives an `action`, *probably from your middleware*
+1. Your `fetchAction` function (we'll create that below) receives an `action`, *probably from your middleware*
 2. The action is used to create a [`request`](https://developer.mozilla.org/en-US/docs/Web/API/Request), using a `requestCreator` function
 3. This request is passed into [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch). **Note:** Optionally, you can intercept requests with a mock `responder` function
 4. Fetch returns a promise which resolves to a [`response`](https://developer.mozilla.org/en-US/docs/Web/API/Response)